dankore/personal-site/src/pages/3-c150/index.md

 ## Overview

 Unlike [the alumni website I created for GSS Gwarinpa class of 2006](https://gosan06.netlify.com/), GSS Gwarinpa Network is a web application for both present and past GSS Gwarinpa students to network.
 GSS Gwarinpa is my alma mater located in Abuja, Nigeria.
-Some of the features of the application include the ability of users to follow or unfollow other users; creating, editing, and deleting a post; curated lists of posts, and more.
+Some of the features of the application include the ability of users to follow or unfollow other users; creating, editing, and deleting a post; curated lists of posts feed, live chat, and more.

 It is a social networking application with modern security features.